cbeneke/beneke.cc-content/pages/02.blog/path-to-kubernetes-nextcloud-preparations/item.md

 $ sudo -u www-data php occ maintenance:mode --on
 ```

-and executed the following script
+#### Step 1 - sync the data to s3
+I used the following script to create a directory `s3_files` which contains correctly named symlinks to all files stored in the NextCloud

 ```
 #!/usr/bin/env bash